atmadjahenry/Final-Project/README.md

 In this case, I have imbalanced target so I used smote for resampling the model.

 Decision Tree Classifier and Ada Boost Classifier has the highest Recall Score, so I did hyperparameter tuning for those models.
 Ada Boost Classifier is the best model for this case.
 We can still improve our model with threshold adjustment.
 I try to find the best threshold for Ada Boost Classifier model based on Precision-Recall Curve.
 The best threshold is 0.499394525800627.
+Recall Score for Ada Boost Classifier is 0.87